PAST & PRESENT

 Well into the 1800s, family-owned plantation farms served as the social and economic backbone of Virginia.

-Among the most beautiful and famous homes in America, Virginia’s plantation homes – including Mount Vernon and Monticello — stand today as meaningful reminders of life in Virginia from century’s ago and feature a few shared architectural qualities.
+Among the most beautiful and famous homes in America, Virginia’s plantation homes – including Mount Vernon and Monticello — stand today as meaningful reminders of life in Virginia from centuries ago and feature a few shared architectural qualities.

-During this period rivers were the main avenues of travel and commerce, with many of Virginia’s plantation homes built facing the water as a way to more easily greet and accommodate guests.
+During this period, rivers were the main avenues of travel and commerce with many of Virginia’s plantation homes built facing the water as a way to more easily greet and accommodate guests.

 Famous Virginia Plantation Homes